To edit or add to your master charge list, go to Admin > Manage > Charge List.

 To add a new charge to your charge list, click on the "+ Add New Charge" button at the top.

-(NOTE depending upon your configuration settings, there may just be a single Amount field at the bottom, rather than the Provider Type/Plan A/Plan B table shown in this screenshot)
+(NOTE depending upon your configuration settings, there may just be a table/ grid for differentiated Plan A/ B billing, rather than a single Price field as shown in the below screenshot).

 At a minimum, you must enter a charge name.

 Charge Name and Nicknames

 Enter a name for the charge.
 This will be how you search for the charge and how it is displayed in patients' billing histories and receipts/ invoices (unless you set a custom display for insurance invoices).